Marcellokah/marcellokah/README.md

 * 🌍  I'm based in Kiskunfélegyháza, Hungary
 * 🖥️  See my portfolio at [marcell-almasi-portfolio](https://marcell-almasi.netlify.app/)
 * ✉️  You can contact me at [almasimarcell@gmail.com](mailto:almasimarcell@gmail.com)
-* 🤝  I work as a Front-End Developer Intern at origin/develop
+* 🤝  I work as a Front-End Developer at origin/develop

 ### Skills